happybearday/rust_notes/README.md

 ### Functions

-a Macro ends by "!", a function does not.
+A macro ends by "!", a function does not.
 An instruction ends by ";".
+if a function returns nothing, it returns empty tuple.

 ```rust